tmscer/bthesis/paper/paper.md

 This means several things:

-1. We can give articles fixed textual embeddings.
+1. We can give items fixed textual embeddings.
-2. We can give articles latent features such as which author wrote it and consider authors as individual features with unknown values.
+2. We can give items latent features such as which author wrote it and consider authors as individual features with unknown values.
-3. We can use embeddings of author's bio as a feature.
-4. LightFM used tags as features and later was able to find similar tags.
-This allows us to learn embeddings for any categorization of articles.
+3. LightFM used tags as features and later was able to find similar tags.
+This allows us to learn embeddings for any categorization of items.
-5. We can also dynamically add types of categorization (sections, tags, etc.) and categories themselves.
+4. We can also dynamically add types of categorization (tags, etc.).
-6. We can compute other article's features using specialized models and add those features to articles (such as clickbaitiness and sentiment).
+5. We can compute other items's features using specialized models (such as clickbaitiness and sentiment).

 This simplifies the problem by having unified model that can leverage both content-based and collaborative filtering.
 Originally, my mental model was that there would be independent collaborative model evaluated e.g. on MovieLens dataset and content-based